meangrape/gogurl/README.md

 NB: gogurl doesn't support SSL or authentication of any kind.
 If you care, **which you should**, put an nginx server in front.

-At this point you can access the various API endpoints:

 # Usage
 Usage: **gogurl [-p|--port PORT] [-d|--database DATABASE]**